 A course for transfer students based on common objectives.
 Students will meet in alternating weeks to explore transitional issues and engage in the academic life of the University.
 Students will: 1.
 Design and implement a program of study-both inside and outside the classroom-aimed at achieving the learning goals the University has for its graduates; 2.
 Define, explore, and reflect upon their academic, personal, and professional goals and relate those goals to Heidelberg and beyond.
+Course is graded as Pass/Fail.
 (Fall, Spring)